 Industry 4.0 and the Future of Work

-Global Production Networks, Global Disassembly Networks and the Circular Economy
+Global Production Networks, Global Disassembly Networks, and the Circular Economy

 9781800375369 Edward Elgar Publishing

-Al Rainnie, Adjunct Professor, Department of Management, Curtin University, and Adjunct Professor, Adelaide University, Australia, Andrew Herod, Distinguished Research Professor, Department of Geography, University of Georgia, US and Susan McGrath-Champ, Professor (Honorary) of Work and Employment Relations, Discipline of Work and Organisational Studies, The University of Sydney, Australia
+Al Rainnie, Adjunct Professor, Department of Management, Curtin University, and Adjunct Professor, Adelaide University, Australia, Andrew Herod, Distinguished Research Professor, Department of Geography, University of Georgia, USA and Susan McGrath-Champ, Professor (Honorary) of Work and Employment Relations, Discipline of Work and Organisational Studies, The University of Sydney, Australia

-Publication Date: November 2024 ISBN: 978 1 80037 536 9 Extent: c 320 pp
+Publication Date: 2024 ISBN: 978 1 80037 536 9 Extent: 320 pp

 This unique book offers an in-depth examination of the changing nature of work and the production of waste in a crisis-ridden era dominated by climate change and worker precarity.